Abercus/devianceminingthesis/README.md

-# devianceminingthesis
+# Advanced Methods in Business Process Deviance Mining

-This repository includes all the scripts, tests and results for thesis: "Advanced Methods in Business Process Deviance Mining"
+This repository contains all the scripts, tests and results used for thesis: "Advanced Methods in Business Process Deviance Mining".

+## Guide to the Repository

+## Code

+## Results